Miss Grand South Africa 2024

-Miss Grand South Africa 2024 was the ninth edition edition of the Miss Grand South Africa pageant, held on June 1, 2024, at the Theatre of Marcellus, Emperors Palace, Johannesburg.
+Miss Grand South Africa 2024 was the ninth edition of the Miss Grand South Africa pageant, held on June 1, 2024, at the Theatre of Marcellus, Emperors Palace, Johannesburg.
 Twenty-eight candidates from different districts of the country competed for the title.
 Of whom, a model from Newcastle, Sharné Dheochand, was announced the winner and will represent the country at the international parent stage, Miss Grand International 2024.

 Pageant

 Before entering the final stage, all qualified finalists attended several pageant-related workshops starting on 16 March in Centurion.
 The pageant's grand final round was expected to happen in mid-2024.
 In this edition, the winner of the Public Choice Award, determined via bank transfer-paid voting, will receive an extra 3 points in the grand final round as well as automatically qualify for the top 11 finalists regardless of the accumulated scores.